Next: Stochastic energy spreading

 ,

-has structure on -scales similar to inverse correlation times
+-scales similar to inverse correlation times

 of the chaotic motion